Ayesha Harruna Attah: Early years and education

 Ayesha Harruna Attah was born in Accra, Ghana, in the 1980s, under a military government, to a mother who was a journalist and father who was a graphic designer.
 Attah has said: "My parents were my first major influences.
 They ran a literary magazine called Imagine, which had stories about Accra; articles on art, science, film, books; cartoons—which I especially loved.
 They were (and still are) my heroes.
 I discovered Toni Morrison when I was thirteen, and I was hooked.
 I devoured everything she wrote.
 I remember reading Paradise, and while its meaning completely evaded me then, I was left feeling like it was the most amazing book written and that one day I wanted to write a world full of strong female characters, just like Ms. Morrison had done."

-After growing up in Accra, she moved to Massachusetts and studied biochemistry at Mount Holyoke College, and then she had her Masters degree in magazine journalism at the Columbia University, and she received an MFA in creative writing at New York University.
+After growing up in Accra, she moved to Massachusetts, United States, and studied biochemistry at Mount Holyoke College, and then earned her master's degree in magazine journalism at the Columbia University, and she received an MFA in creative writing at New York University.

 Writing

-She has published five novels.
+Attah has published five novels.
 Her debut book Harmattan Rain (2008) was written as the result of a fellowship from Per Ankh Publishers — under the mentorship of Ghanaian novelist Ayi Kwei Armah — and TrustAfrica, and was shortlisted for the 2010 Commonwealth Writers' Prize (Africa Region).
 Her second novel Saturday's Shadows, published by World Editions in 2015, was nominated for the Kwani?
 Manuscript Project, and has been published in Dutch (De Geus).
 Her third novel is The Hundred Wells of Salaga (2019), dealing with "relationships, desires and struggles in women’s lives in Ghana in the late 19th century during the scramble for Africa".
 She has written The Deep Blue Between, a novel for young adults.
-And her fifth novel, Zainab Takes New York will be released in April 2022.
+Her fifth novel, the romantic comedy Zainab Takes New York, was released in April 2022.

 As a 2014 AIR Award laureate, Attah was a writer-in-residence at the Instituto Sacatar in Bahia, Brazil.
 She also won a Miles Morland Foundation Writing Scholarship in 2016 for a proposed non-fiction book on the history of the kola nut.

+Attah was selected by Bernardine Evaristo to be mentored as a protégé, for the Rolex Mentor and Protégé Arts Initiative in 2023–2024.

 Harmattan Rain (2008)

-Harmattan Rain, published in 2008, follows the story of a three-generation Ghanaian family, including Lizzie-Achiaa, Akua Afriyie and Sugri.
+Harmattan Rain, published in 2008, follows the three-generational story of a Ghanaian family, including Lizzie-Achiaa, Akua Afriyie and Sugri.

 Lizzie-Achiaa was the brave matriarch of their family, who ran off looking for her lover and at the same time pursuing a nursing career.
 Her rebellious daughter, artist Akua Afriye, strikes out on her own as a single parent in a country rocked by successive coups, and Akua Afriye's only daughter Sugri was a lovely, smart girl who grew up too sheltered then leaves home for university in New York, where she learns that sometimes one can have too much freedom.